MadMowgli/Navigation_Project/README.md

 ### Questions

 1) Does the search work?
-2) How long does it take?
+2) How good is the result?
-3) How good is the result?
+3) How long does it take?

-4) How do the algorithms perform on graphs of varying sizes (small, medium, large)?
+4) How do the algorithms perform on graphs of varying sizes (small, large)?
 5) Measure the memory consumption of each algorithm.
 Does it scale with the size of the graph?
 6) How well do the algorithms handle invalid input (e.g., trying to find a path in a non-existent node)?